luxonis/depthai-docs-website/source/pages/faq.rst

 #.
 Using our C++ SPI API (see `here <https://github.com/luxonis/depthai-spi-api>`__),
 #.
 Using our standalone flashing utility to flash a depthai application for standalone boot (as part of Pipeline Builder Gen2, leveraging our SBR Util `here <https://github.com/luxonis/sbr-util>`__).

-In all cases, DepthAI (and megaAI) are compatible with OpenVINO for neural models.
+In all cases, DepthAI is compatible with OpenVINO for neural models.
 The only thing that changes between the modalities is the communication (USB, Ethernet, SPI, etc.) and what (if any) other processor is involved.

 .. _withos: